 Glasses by Ann Gwinn Zawistoski, photographs by Heide M. Woodworth

 Photographs of kids wearing glasses show them in a positive, fun way.
-Simple rhyming text and a pro-glasses message make this board book a wonderful option for showing your children that other kids wear glasses, too.
+Simple rhyming text and a positive message make this board book a wonderful option for young readers.

 Arlo Needs Glasses by Barney Saltzberg